aaassseee/screen_brightness/README.md

 ### Usage

 * DON'T use didChangeAppLifecycleState to set or reset brightness because this plugin already implemented this function.
+* You may also use this plugin with [wakelock](https://pub.dev/packages/wakelock) to prevent screen sleep

 ## Maintainer

 [Jack Liu](https://github.com/aaassseee)